 Efficiency measures alone do not provide a full indication of how well a port manages its assets or serves its customers, such as providing reduced container dwell times or faster vessel turnaround.
-Even when efficiency indicators are positive from a port perspective, complaints from port users may still arise since not reflected in the used efficiency indicators.
+Even when efficiency indicators are positive from a port perspective, complaints from port users may still arise since they are not reflected in the efficiency indicators used.
 Effectiveness measures relate to how well the firm or agency uses its strategies, structures, and tasks to meet its mission and stated goals.
-For an effectiveness-oriented port authority, If one of the goals is profit-maximizing, there will be a companion goal of developing and retaining customers who generate the greatest margins while not servicing those that are not profitable.
-There is no interest within the effectiveness-oriented port authority of serving unprofitable customers unless it is part of its government-imposed mandate.
-In this case, the port Authority will seek a subsidy to offset its losses.
+For an effectiveness-oriented port authority, if one of the goals is profit-maximizing, there will be a companion goal of developing and retaining customers who generate the greatest margins while not servicing those that are not profitable.
+There is no interest within the effectiveness-oriented port authority in serving unprofitable customers unless it is part of its government-imposed mandate.
+In this case, the port authority will seek a subsidy to offset its losses.
 However, by meeting the expectations of customers, employees, and stakeholders, profitability will accrue to solutions-driven, customer-focused organizations.

 - It assists ports in setting priorities, such as pointing out areas needing the greatest investment for improvement (against those where investments are less effective).

 - It identifies those areas where a port already delivers value, and from which it could benefit from marketing initiatives to raise awareness.

 For supply chains, effectiveness is related to the objectives of all the involved stakeholders, creating heterogeneous expectations.
 Port user groups might rate port effectiveness in service delivery differently.
 A port rated highly by the shipping lines may score poorly when rated by cargo owners or its supply chain partners.